ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 _outlier weight_ will be 1.

-Finally, regardless of whether the target value was modified or not the marker will be set to indicate the value was considered for winsorisation ("W")
+Finally, regardless of whether the target value was modified or not the marker will be set to indicate the value was considered for Winsorisation ("W")

 ## 7.0 Calculations